Amar Sangha: Personal life

 Sangha is a gay South Asian man and described his coming out experience as very alienating and isolating as a teenager, and he had a hard time with internalized homophobia.
-In November 2016, Sangha provided support and assistance for a Sikh international student from Punjab, India who was disowned by his family for being gay and who contacted Sher Vancouver for help.
+In November 2016, Sangha provided support and assistance for a Sikh international student from Punjab, India who was disowned by his family for being gay and who contacted Sher Pride for help.
 Sangha later referred to this student as part of the family.
 In May 2020, Sangha wrote a commentary which was published in The Times of India which described a "spiritual experience" he had when he was 19.
 The commentary further described the impact this experience had on his social work career and community service as a gay activist, as well as helping him come to terms with his sexuality as a gay Punjabi Sikh male.
-On October 10, 2020, on World Mental Health Day, the London School of Economics Alumni published on their internal communication channels and social media platforms a commentary Alex wrote about being "blessed with bipolar," because it makes him live as a creative humanitarian.
+On October 10, 2020, on World Mental Health Day, the London School of Economics Alumni published on their internal communication channels and social media platforms a commentary Amar wrote about being "blessed with bipolar," because it makes him live as a creative humanitarian.
 He is also the recipient of the Courage to Come Back Award from Coast Mental Health for 2021.
 In January 2022, Sangha wrote a commentary that was published in India that explained his "spiritual philosophy" on being gay, having children, and God.